neuralmagic/deepsparse/src/deepsparse/image_classification/README.md

 [DeepSparse] Image Classification integration allows serving and benchmarking sparsified image classification models.
-This integration allows for leveraging the [DeepSparse] Engine to run inference with GPU-class performance directly on the CPU.
+This integration enables leveraging the [DeepSparse] Engine to run inference with GPU-class performance directly on the CPU.